GlebVST/orbit-server/README.md

 #### Django project

+ * ORBIT_ENV_TYPE         - one of: dev/stage/prod.
+Use prod for production, stage for test, dev for development.
  * ORBIT_SERVER_HOSTNAME  - hostname of the server (e.g. test1.orbitcme.com)
  * ORBIT_SERVER_DEBUG     - true in development only, false otherwise.